 When asked to say a few words about his place, Tucker Robinson, Owner/Brewer at WildEdge said, “After enjoying our amazing corner of the state, whether biking at Phil’s World or exploring Mesa Verde National Park, stop by our taproom to sample one of our 11 house made beers on tap.
 We always have a wide variety of beer styles waiting to be poured from massively dryhopped IPAs, to barrel aged sours, and dark beers as well.”

 Sunday (2 Breweries in Florissant & Divide)

 While not part of the Colorado Southwest collection of breweries, the final breweries in this trip are a couple spots to stop on your way home.

-Funky Town Brewing is part of Iron Tree Table & Taps restaurant and resides in the smallest Colorado town with a brewery (Florissant has a population of 104 people).
+Funky Town Brewing is part of Iron Tree Table & Taps restaurant and resides in one of the smallest Colorado towns with a brewery (Florissant has a population of 172 people).
 Here is how they describe their philosophy: